-By the time kids are in juniors, parents no longer stay in their children's classes throughout the Sabbath School hour.
+By the time kids are in primary, parents no longer stay in their children's classes throughout the Sabbath School hour.
 However, you can still look for ways to minister to the parents of your students.
 Here are some ideas to consider:

 - Help a parent learn how to find a few minutes a day to minister to their child spiritually.
-Check your local children's ministries department and ChildMin.org for resources. - Encourage them to attend a Sabbath School class or small group where they can share with one another and the group and brainstorm how to handle specific situations.
+Check your local children's ministries department and ChildMin.org for resources. - Encourage them to attend a Sabbath School class or small group where they can share with one another and the group and brainstorm how handle specific situations.
 (Be sure there's such a class available, led by a loving, accepting, grace-oriented leader.) - Share a short, encouraging book or article. - Encourage them to attend a class or study on Jesus and how He met people's needs. - Plan a class they would be interested in attending during the week.
 Let them work out the time and place. - Help them with parenting problems and skills.
-Offer parenting classes, family night out, and other events for families. - Consider hosting a family night out where you supply a light supper, tutoring for the kids, and a short program that interests the parents.
+Offer parenting classes, family night out, and other events for families.